A View of Love: Plot

-In the south of France, Marc Palestro is a partner in the real estate agency of his father-in-law.
+In the south of France, Marc Palestro is a partner in his father-in-law's real estate agency.
 A client calling herself Mrs Maldonato, who is interested in buying a large old house, intrigues him.
-He thinks she must be Cathy, his childhood sweetheart before his family fled Algeria in 1962.
+He thinks she must be Cathy, his childhood sweetheart from before his family fled Algeria in 1962.
 Memories of that time, both the horrors of civil war and the joys of adolescent love, grip him.
 When he offers Mrs Maldonato a lift, she takes a dip in the sea in her underclothes and then goes to a hotel room where the two make love.

 She appears again to sign the preliminary contract to purchase the property.
 Obsessed with his first love, even though his mother tells him Cathy was killed in a bombing, Marc leaves his wife and daughter to try and find her once more.
-She however is the elusive front woman for a crime syndicate and is in fact an aspirant actress who is being coached in this role by Sergio Bartoli, another partner in the agency and her lover.
+However, she is the elusive frontwoman for a crime syndicate and is in fact an aspiring actress who is being coached in this role by Sergio Bartoli, another partner in the agency and her lover.

 Though she had let Marc think she was the dead Cathy, in reality she was a close friend of the pair called Marie-Jeanne and had always adored Marc.

 Marc discovers enough to expose Sergio's plot and then, in pouring rain, is reunited with Marie-Jeanne outside a theatre where she has secured a part.